 Scenario:

 You're building a small robot.
-The motors run at 12V, but the control board (e.g., STM32 or ESP32) only tolerates 5V.
+The motors are 12V, but my control board (a STM32 or ESP32) can only take 5V.

 Key Points: